 Interference noise from other devices

 Many people may hear static in their headphones and wonder why they can’t enjoy a clear signal.
 The answer is that interference from other devices, especially cell phones, microwaves and wireless internet routers (WiFi), CPU fan inside a computer case could be causing the problem.
+You might also be interested in my other post, 9 ways to get rid of microphone background noise.

 The best way to fix this issue is by turning off all of your electronic devices so you don’t hear static noise in your headphones.
 This will help immensely, but if you’re unable to turn off other devices, it’s best to try turning down the volume on them and using speakers instead of plugging into your audio device.